-The change in treatment works will mean that your water will go back to what you are used to, changing from moderately soft to hard, as it will now be from treated local groundwater sources which contain more naturally occurring mineral content.
+The change will mean that your water will temporarily change from moderately soft to hard/very hard as the alternative treatment site processes water which has a higher naturally occurring mineral content.

 You do not need to do anything and there will be no interruption to your supply.
 We'll make the change gradually within your area and you may notice your water may be slightly different than what you may be used to.